Dawsatek22/Dawsatek22-wiringPi_example-in-c-Cmake-in-english/README.md

-it still work in progress links are coming soon

 Summary: This is a example how to setup wiringpi in c++ and Cmake for Raspberry Pi gpio programming using vscode .